Return to top

 🥘 Ingredients

-This green waffle recipe calls for clean and wholesome ingredients that can be easily found at your local store.
-Find the exact measurements on the recipe card at the bottom of this post.
+My green waffle recipe calls for clean and wholesome ingredients that you find at your local grocery store.
+For the exact amounts and nutritional info, scroll down to the recipe card at the bottom of the post.

 Ingredients for green waffles recipe with spinach on a white background.

-• Soy Milk: I used unsweetened soy milk for this green waffles recipe, but any milk will do!
-You can use almond milk, coconut milk, oat milk, or regular milk.
+Soy Milk: I used unsweetened soy milk, but any milk you have in the fridge will work.
+Some good choices are almond milk, coconut milk, oat milk, or regular milk.

-• Eggs: This recipe calls for 2 eggs, but you can also use vegan egg substitutions to meet your dietary needs.
+Eggs: My recipe calls for 2 whole eggs to bind the batter together, but you can also use any of my vegan egg substitutes to meet your dietary needs.

-Blend Ingredients: Place dry ingredients and wet ingredients into a high speed blender and blend, scrape down the side and blend again until smooth.
-Allow the waffle batter to sit for 5 minutes while you preheat the waffle iron.
+Blend Ingredients: To begin, I put all the dry ingredients and wet ingredients into a high-speed blender and blend until smooth.
+Then I scrape down the sides of my blender and blend again.
+Now, I let the waffle batter sit for 5 minutes while I preheat my waffle iron.

 Spinach waffles batter in a blender.

-Prep Waffle Iron, Pour Waffle Batter: When the waffle iron is hot, brush with oil or lightly spray with cooking spray.
-Pour ½ – ¾ cup of the batter into the preheated waffle iron and cook according to the manufacturer’s directions, approximately 5-6 minutes per waffle.
+Make Waffles: Once the waffle iron is hot, I brush it with oil or lightly spray it with cooking spray.
+Then I pour ½ – ¾ cup of the batter onto the preheated waffle iron and cook according to the manufacturer’s directions until slightly golden brown, typically 5-6 minutes per waffle.
+I repeat this process with the remaining batter.
+My batter will make between 8-10 waffles depending on the size of the waffle maker being used.

 Batter for spinach waffles for toddlers being added to a waffle iron.